 David is currently serving the Addiction Treatment market and in addition to the range of global roles in medical diagnostics and health management that David has held during the past six years, his personal mission has been to help those still afflicted or affected by the disease of addiction through a number of volunteer efforts including those with C4 Recovery Foundation.

 Walter (enrolled in the Citizen Potawatomi Nation) is a clinical psychologist with over 30 years experience in behavioral health, clinical psychology, and addiction treatment, primarily in “Indian country.”
 Walter works at Support Services International (SSI), a consulting firm specializing in research, training, and policy analysis for federal agencies and Indian tribes/organizations.
 Before founding SSI, Walter was a professor in the psychology department at Howard University.

 Walter has a broad range of experience in behavioral health.
 He has been the principle investigator of evaluations and studies of substance abuse prevention and treatment, family and school violence, and child abuse and neglect.
 He has co-authored papers on conducting culturally competent research in Indian country.
 He is active in C4 Recovery Foundation 4-Winds Indigenous Healers initiative.

 In addition to his clinical practice, Walter serves as a board member of C4 Recovery Foundation, Native American Capital, LLC, and the Lower Brule Sioux Community Development Enterprise.
 He is the past-president and treasurer of the DC Psychological Association as well as its current representative to the American Psychological Association Council of Representatives.

 Walter has been an expert witness (evaluation and statistics) in federal court for the Justice, Education, and the Health and Human Services Departments on cases involving services to the handicapped, special education, and civil rights.

-Copyright © 2016 C4 Recovery Solutions.
+Copyright © 2019 C4 Recovery Foundation.
 All rights reserved.